Leo-Aqua/Autosint/README.md

 # Autosint

+# ⚠️ DEVELOPMENT BRANCH ⚠️
+### Do not expect anything to work here!
+> "Introduce a little anarchy.
+Upset the established order, and everything becomes chaos." – The Dark Knight (2008)

 ## Description

 Autosint is a tool for fetching public information about emails, phone numbers, domains, and more.
 Use it responsibly and ethically, ensuring compliance with all laws and respecting privacy.